puppetlabs/puppet-docs/source/guides/plugins_in_modules.markdown

 ## Enabling Pluginsync

-After setting up the directory structure, we then need to turn on pluginsync in our puppet.conf configuration file on both the master and the clients:
+After setting up the directory structure, we then need to turn on `pluginsync` in our `puppet.conf` configuration file on the agents:

     [main]
     pluginsync = true

+This is not necessary for agents with versions above `3.0.0`, which use this setting by default.

 ## Note on Usage for Server Custom Functions